argilla-io/argilla/docs/reference/webapp/webapp_index.rst

 Web App UI
 ==========
-This section contains a quick, but throrough overview of Rubrix web-app's User Interface (UI).
+!This section contains a quick, but throrough overview of Rubrix web-app's User Interface (UI).

 Pages
 ---------